-The operations of the Group determines and presents consist of three operating segments based on the information that internally is provided to - the Board retailing of Directors, which is food and beverage items, the Group's chief importation of food and beverage items for the outlets operating decision maker in accordance with the requirements of IFRS 8 'Operating Segments'.
+The operations of the Group determines and presents segments based on the information that internally is provided to the Board of Directors, which is the Group's chief operating decision maker in accordance with the requirements of IFRS 8 'Operating Segments'.
+The operating segments consist of three segments, retailing of food and beverages, importation of food and beverages items for the outlets and the provision of services.

-An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses, including revenues under The Convenience Shop brand, and expenses that relate to transactions with any of the Group's other components, and for which discrete financial information is available.
+An operating seament is a component of the Group that engages in business activities from which it may earn revenues and incur expenses, including revenues under The Convenience Shop brand, and expenses that relate to transactions with any of the Group's other components, and for which discrete financial information is available.
 An operating segment's operating results the provision of selected services to support the retail network.
 These operations are reviewed regularly by the Board of Directors to make decisions about resources to be allocated to carried out entirely on the local market.
 The board of directors assesses the segment and to assess its performance executing on an outlet-by-outlet level since revenue is largely driven by the function of significant numbers of consumers buying the chief operating decision maker range of products through its entire network of shops.